 You don’t need to tell us about changes to the amount of Council Tax you have to pay or, if you are a council tenant, changes to your rent.

 If you disagree with a decision about the amount you have been awarded or whether you're entitled to support, you may be able to challenge a Housing Benefit or Council Tax Support decision.

 An explanation of some of the words in your letter

 Your applicable amount is the amount of money that the government says you need to cover basic living costs each week.
 This doesn’t include rent and Council Tax and it depends on your individual circumstances.
 The amount is set by the Department for Work and Pensions and changes every year.

-We compare your income to your applicable amount to work out how much benefit you get.
-The higher your income is above your applicable amount, the less benefit you will get.
+We compare your income to your applicable amount to work out how much Housing Benefit you get.
+The higher your income is above your applicable amount, the less Housing Benefit you will get.